One-Hit Wonders You Didn't Know Passed Away

 Kevin MacMichael

 "(I Just) Died in Your Arms" was a No. 1 Billboard hit in 1987 for the band Cutting Crew.
-Kevin MacMichael was not the singer, but the lead guitarist and writer for the group. "(I Just) Died in Your Arms" earned the band a Grammy nomination for Best New Artist, and Cutting Crew released a few more albums after their debut success, but failed to enter the charts again.
-They ultimately disbanded in 1993.
+Kevin MacMichael was not the singer, but the lead guitarist and writer for the group. "(I Just) Died in Your Arms" earned the band a Grammy nomination for Best New Artist, and Cutting Crew released a few more albums after its debut success, but failed to enter the charts again.
+The band ultimately disbanded in 1993.

 MacMichael was born in New Brunswick, Canada, in 1951.
 MacMichael started playing guitar in high school, and learned hundreds of Beatles songs.
 He formed Cutting Crew with Nick Van Eede, the band's lead singer, in 1985.
 When MacMichael left the group, he went to work with Robert Plant as a guitarist and writer.
 In 2002, MacMichael was diagnosed with lung cancer.
 He died later that year, at the age of 51.